 |

-Heinlein, Robert A. The Green Hills of Earth New York Signet 1949 11th Printing Mass Market Paperback Good+
+Heinlein, Robert A. The Green Hills of Earth New York Signet 1949 Eighteenth Printing Mass Market Paperback Good+

-Some edgewear/bumping, spine slightly slanted, PO name on cover and FEP.
-Text dogearred at p.
-42, page # circled at p.
-33, otherwise clean and unmarked.
-"With adventure after adventure Robert A. Heinlein builds brave new worlds of tomorrow as he takes you on a flight into the unknown universe far beyond the green hills of Earth!"
-004639 Price:
+Some edgewear/bumping, spine slightly slanted.
+Text starting to yellow, but clean and unmarked.
+"With adventure after adventure Robert A. Heinlein builds brave new worlds of tomorrow as he takes you on a flight into the unknown universe far beyond the green hills of Earth!"; 12mo - over 6¾" - 7¾" tall 004192 Price:

 3.75 USD